kuzzleio/kuzzle/doc/2/guides/develop-on-kuzzle/2-api-controllers/index.md

 #### Return a custom response

-In some cases it may be necessary to return a response that differs from the standard API format.
+In some cases it may be necessary to **return a response that differs** from the standard API response format.

-This may be to send a smaller JSON response for constrained environments, to perform HTTP redirection or to return another mime type such as CSV, an image, a PDF document, etc.
+This may be to send a **smaller JSON response** for constrained environments, to **perform HTTP redirection** or to **return another mime** type such as CSV, an image, a PDF document, etc.

 For this it is possible to use the method [Request.setResult](/core/2/some-lin):